knextsunj/Struts1-CDI/README.md

 Download the distribution in zip format from the following link: https://github.com/albfernandez/struts1/releases

-Then for each individual jar in the distribution, run the following commands:
+Then for each individual jar in the distribution, run the following commands(replace the jar versions with whatever version you are using from the above fork):

 	mvn install:install-file -Dfile=<your_file_path>/struts-core-1.3.10-ayg-03.jar -DgroupId=org.apache.struts
 		-DartifactId=struts-core -Dversion=1.3.10-ayg-03 -Dpackaging=jar